 Generously rub both sides of the fish with olive oil.
 Sprinkle the salt and pepper.

 Heat the grill to medium/high and ensure the grill is clean.
 Brush more oil over the top.
-Alternatively, grease a non-stick pan or cast iron skillet.v
+Alternatively, grease a skillet or a grill pan.

-Add the snapper and cook for 2-3 minutes, or until the sides go slightly opaque.
+Once hot, add the snapper and cook for 2-3 minutes, or until the sides go slightly opaque.
 Flip the fish and cook for a further 2 minutes.
+If it flakes easily with a fork or reaches an internal temperature of 145°F, remove it from the heat.

 Video